What is Nenthead Mines?

 Write to us c/o 14 Kirk Rise, Frosterley, Bishop Auckland, DL13 2SF

-Visit us at Nenthead Smelting Mill, Nenthead, Alston, Cumbria, CA9 3PN (on Open Days)
+Visit us at Nenthead Smelting Mill, Nenthead, Alston, Cumbria, CA9 3PD (on Open Days)

 Who looks after the Mines?

-The Nenthead Mines Conservation Society is a volunteer organisation which cares for, manages and maintains this historic site.
-Most of the valley is owned by Cumbria County Council and is managed on their behalf by the Society.
+The Nenthead Mines Conservation Society is a volunteer charity which cares for, manages and maintains this historic site.
+Most of the site is owned by Cumbria County Council and is operated on their behalf by the Society.
 We need your help to look after this wonderful valley.

 How does the Society operate?